MedicineBiology-AI/DeepLearnMOR/README.md

 # DeepLearnMOR: a deep-learning framework for fluorescence image-based classification of organelle morphology

-## Code Contribution
-**Jiying Li:** Initiated, prototyped and designed the whole project.
-Started with data augmentation ("partition_dataset.py" and "augment_partitioned_dataset.py") and experimenting Transfering Learning with inception-v3.
-After receiving promising results, focused on providing experiment guidance, reviewing code and reproducing experimental results.

-**Jinghao Peng:** Coding all other codes, managing the codes and data, training the pre-trained model and CNN, testing the pre-trained model and CNN, drawing ROC curves and confusion matrix and feature visualization.

 ## How to set up?
 1) Install:<br/>
    Anaconda3,<br/>